Shimizu S-Pulse: Naming rights

 In October 2008 it was announced that naming rights would be sold for Nihondaira Stadium.
 In late November 2008 a deal was announced which would rename the stadium Outsourcing Stadium Nihondaira.
 The contract will run for four years starting from the 2009 season, and would be worth 90 000 000 per year.

 A new 5-year deal sponsorship deal with IAI Corporation, a manufacturer of industrial robots, took effect on 1 March 2013.
 The stadium was renamed IAI Stadium Nihondaira, shortened by the club and supporters to I Sta.
 This sponsorship deal was extended a further five years in 2018.

 Future

 After filling Nihondaira on average over 81% for league games in 2008, in November of the same year the club expressed its desire for the ground, which is owned by Shizuoka City, to have its capacity expanded.

 In 2020 the club restated their hope to build a new, larger home.
-In recent years various locations have been cited as a potential location for a new stadium, including next to Higashi-Shizuoka Station, and next to Shimuizu Station.
+In recent years various locations have been cited as a potential location for a new stadium, including next to Higashi-Shizuoka Station, and next to Shimizu Station.